The City of Barrie's Community Garden Program is governed by the Community Garden Policy. There are currently six community gardens in Barrie.

 Current gardeners must re-register for their same plot annually by October 31.
 New gardener registrations are accepted starting November 1 annually.

-- Submit the contract by mail or in person at Service Barrie with payment by cheque payable to the "City of Barrie" (please do not send cash in the mail).
+2. Submit the contract to Service Barrie by mail or in person (City Hall, 70 Collier Street) with payment by cheque payable to the "City of Barrie" (please do not send cash in the mail).
 Mailing address:

 Barrie Ontario, L4M 4T5

 Signed contracts will be received on a first-come, first-served basis.
 Gardeners may pick their plot immediately if registering in person.
-If the contract was submitted by mail, registrants will be notified of their plot number by phone or e-mail.
-Your contact information will be made available to the Garden Coordinator, who will contact you when the garden is opened up in the spring.
-If you indicate on your contract that you are interested in being a Garden Coordinator, you will be contacted by the City of Barrie Community Garden Administrator.
+If the contract was submitted by mail, registrants will be notified of their plot number by phone or email.
+Your contact information will be made available to the Parks Program Coordinator, who will contact you when a plot becomes available.
+If you have mailed your contract with payment and have not received confirmation, please reach out to Service Barrie at ServiceBarrie@barrie.ca or 705-726-4242.
+If you indicate you are interested in being a Garden Lead on your contract, you will be contracted by the City of Barrie Parks Program Coordinator.

-Due to the limited number of plots available, you may be placed on a waiting list, in priority sequence, if the plots are all rented by an early date.
+Due to the limited number of plots available, you may be placed on a waiting list, in a priority sequence, if the plots are all rented by an early date.
 Your payment will be returned to you if your contract was submitted by mail.
-If a plot becomes available, you will be contacted according to the waiting list priority sequence, and the fee will be due at that time.
-Please submit your signed contract regardless of plot availability in order to help indicate the level of community interest and the need for more garden plots.
+If a plot becomes available, you will be contacted according to the waiting list priority sequence.
+The fee will be due within 48 hours of being contacted, otherwise we will move to the next in the queue.
+Please submit your signed contract regardless of plot availability to indicate the level of community interest and the need for more garden plots.

 Communal Gardens